Hello, crafting fans! Whether you want to knit a blanket (do you knit blankets? I have no idea.

 It was first opened in 1972 in Oklahoma City, and since then has spread to more than 800 stores around the US.

-It’s come under fire in recent years for some of its business practices, but you’re here looking for a Hobby Lobby in the UK so I’ll let you make your own mind up about those.
+It’s come under fire in recent years for some of its business practices, and because you’re here looking for a Hobby Lobby in the UK you should read up on some of those before deciding to shop there.

 Despite there being no Hobby Lobby in London or the UK, there’s a store that is very similar, so similar that people have asked if there is a relation between the two stores in the past (there’s not).